 What sets this Tropical Smoothie copycat apart is the intentional selection of ingredients and how we use them.
-We emphasize soaking almonds and dates to enhance their nutritional value and sprouting oats to improve digestibility.
+We start by soaking almonds and dates to enhance their nutritional value and sprouting oats to improve digestibility.

-If you love this recipe as a healthy breakfast option, try also our super easy overnight oats recipe or our First Watch Chia Pudding copycat recipe!
+If you love this recipe as a healthy breakfast option, try also our super easy overnight oats recipe, Pumpkin Banana Bread Muffins, or our First Watch Chia Pudding copycat recipe!
 For another banana milkshake flavor, try our copycat Smoothie King Banana Boat.

 Before you start blending, take a moment to set some healthy intentions.
 For more, check out our free guide to intentions and affirmations.